director of research

 Dr. Culp also is a senior research advisor for the Regional Educational Laboratory for the Northeast and Islands, where she contributes to the lab's efforts to translate rigorous research into usable knowledge for policymakers and practitioners.

-Dr. Culp has directed a series of research and development initiatives and program evaluations, primarily focused on middle-grade students’ science learning.
+Over the course of her career, Dr. Culp has directed a series of research and development initiatives and program evaluations, primarily focused on middle-grade students’ science learning.
 In addition, she has conducted qualitative studies of technology integration at both the classroom and district levels, including one of the earliest studies of laptop computer use.

 Dr. Culp joined CCT as an administrative assistant in 1990.
 She is a Phi Beta Kappa graduate of Amherst College (1988), holds a Ph.D. in developmental psychology from Teachers College, Columbia University (1999), and has two fabulous children.

 International Encyclopedia of Education, Third edition.
 Baker, E., McGaw, B., & Peterson, P. (Eds).
 Maryland Heights, Missouri: Elsevier Press.

 Journal for Research in Technology Education, 37(3), 313-329.

 Commissioned by the American Institutes for Research to inform the development of the National Education Technology Plan.
 Washington, DC: U.S. Department of Education, Office of Educational Technology.